-Distal Femur Cartilage Injury Treatment in Columbus, OH
+Distal Femur Cartilage Injury Treatment in Chillicothe, OH

 Your distal femur is the bottom part of your thigh bone where it connects with the kneecap.
 Trapezoidal in shape, it sits behind your kneecap, making up the top part of your knee joint.
 (In addition to the distal femur, your knee joint is formed by the upper end of the tibia [shin bone] and the patella [kneecap] as well as cartilage, ligaments, and tendons.)